ryanjamurphy/enlightenment-obsidian/README.md

 Enlightenment makes it easier to focus.
 It fades out the contents of your notes except for whatever's currently under your pointer.
 (Technically, it can also do the opposite, _hiding_ whatever is underneath your pointer while showing you everything else. ...What?
 I wasn't going to do extra work to prevent you from using it wrong.
 Yes, I know, now there's nothing stopping you from—now, listen.
 Listen to me!
 Sometimes, you have to take charge. _Be the user you want to see in the world!_ I believe in you.)

-There are two modes.
+There are three modes.
 In the "all panes" mode, enlightenment fades out the content of every note.
 In the "active pane" mode, it only works on the currently-active pane.
+Last, in the "inactive panes" mode, enlightenment fades all inactive panes.

 ![A video demo of Enlightenment.](https://user-images.githubusercontent.com/3618647/116448582-8344c080-a816-11eb-96be-24be44c6943b.gif)